-01.01 This Agreement is entered into on the 19th day of February, 2023 by and between the Committee of Interns and Residents/SEIU (CIR), hereafter referred to as "Union," and the University of California, Riverside, hereafter referred to as "University," for the period from July 1, 2022 to June 30, 2025.

-01.02 The Regents of the University of California, Riverside (hereinafter "the University) recognize the Committee of Interns and Residents-SEIU Healthcare (CIR/SEIU), (hereinafter "the Union") as the exclusive representative of those employed by the University included within the unit certified by the Public Employment Relations Board in Case No. SF-RR-1025-H for matters within the scope of representation as specified in the Higher Education Employer-Employee Relations Act, including the following titles and title codes:
+- A. This Agreement is entered into on the 21st day of February, 2023 by and between the Committee of Interns and Residents/SEIU (CIR), hereafter referred to as "Union," and the University of California San Francisco, School of Medicine, Regional Campus at Fresno, hereafter referred to as "University," for the period from February 21, 2023 to June 30, 2025, - B. The Regents of the University of California San Francisco, School of Medicine, Regional Campus at Fresno (hereinafter "the University") recognize the Committee of Interns and Residents-SEIU Healthcare (CIR/SEIU), (hereinafter "the Union") as the exclusive representative of those employed by the University included within the unit certified by the Public Employment Relations Board in Case No. SF-RR-1024-H for matters within the scope of representation as specified in the Higher Education Employer-Employee Relations Act, including the following titles and title codes:

-Title Code Title 2709 (formerly 2708) Resident Physician I/Intern 2723 (formerly 2724) Resident Physician II - VIII 2738 (formerly 2725) Chief Resident Physician 2736 (formerly 2726) Resident Physician Subspecialty IV-VIII/Fellow 2733 (formerly 2732) Other Post-MD Trainee II - VIII
+Title Code Title 2760 (formerly 2708) Resident Physician I/Intern 2761 (formerly 2724) Resident Physician II-VIII 2762 (formerly 2725) Chief Resident Physician 2763 (formerly 2726) Resident Physician Subspecialty IV-VIII/Fellow 2764 (formerly 2732) Other Post-MD Trainee II VIII

-- A. Employees excluded from the unit are: - 1.
-All managerial, supervisorial, and confidential employees; - 2.
-Residents not enrolled in programs sponsored by UC Riverside School of Medicine; - 3.
-Clinical Instructors not employed in the aforementioned title codes; - 4.
-All other employees. - B. For Residents on rotation at facilities not owned and operated by the University of California, Riverside, the University will only be required to meet and confer over matters within the scope of representation subject to the University's control, or as otherwise required by law. - C. Unless expressly stated otherwise, the term "Resident" in this Agreement is intended to refer to any member of the bargaining unit, including both Residents and Fellows.
+- 1. Employees excluded from the unit are: - a.
+All managerial, supervisorial, and confidential employees; - b.
+Chief Residents who are not appropriately in Title Code 2762 (formerly 2725) and Clinical Instructors; and - c.
+All other employees, such as Veterinary, Pharmacy and Dental, Oral and Maxillofacial Surgery Residents, unless within the Title Codes/positions described above. - For Residents on rotation at facilities not owned and operated by the University of California San Francisco, School of Medicine, Regional Campus at Fresno, the University will only be required to meet and confer over matters within the scope of representation subject to the University's control, or as otherwise required by law. - 3.
+Unless expressly stated otherwise, the term "Resident" in this Agreement is intended to refer to any member of the bargaining unit, including both Residents and Fellows.